3D Printing Service

 Pricing and payment

-- 3D print cost is $0.15 per gram of filament.
-Estimates are calculated prior to printing.
-Refunds are offered only if there is a printer malfunction.
+- Estimates are calculated prior to printing.
+Refunds are offered only if there is a operator or printer malfunction.

 - Maximum print size for MakerBot Replicator is 9.9" L x 7.8" W x 5.9" H.

 - Maximum print size for MakerBot Z18 is 11.8" L x 12.0" W x 18.0" H

 - Payment is made using a UCard or guest UCard.
 UCard website (check balance, create debit account, add value, more)

 - Go to our Consultation Request page and view available appointments on the calendar; fill out the form under the calendar to request a time.

 - Important!
 Appointments are tightly scheduled.
 If you arrive more than 10 min late, the appointment may need to be rescheduled.

 - Plan ahead: Requests made over the weekend will be answered Monday.
 Allow extra time in the event of unforeseen delays.

 - Format your file: Accepted file types are .stl and .obj.